apache/geode/What-To-Monitor.md

 ###Assumptions

-This document assumes a 2 site Data Fabric WAN topology and you are using the recommended Oracle JDK.
+This document assumes you are using the recommended Oracle JDK.
 Although the metrics listed herein are inclusive of all topologies, you can pick and choose which metrics best fit your installation needs.
 Although the subject of migration and upgrades are mentioned, that subject is a separate issue and the Best Practices for that subject is addressed in the Geode documentation provided online.

 It is also assumed the reader has a deeper understanding of the Geode architecture and implementation.
 For instance, while it is not expected that the reader understand the hashing algorithm used to distribute data to the buckets in a Geode cluster, it is  expected the reader understands the role of buckets in the cluster and the consequences of having too many or to few.
 	##Quickstart